humblelistener/event-store-ground/README.md

 And that will insert randomly generated candidates into your event store

-If you wish to read the events as well, run the command:
+If you wish to read the events using this project as well, run the command:

 'node read.js' or 'node gesRead.js'